BadByteGames/DragonHunt/README.md

 ## Development
 Dragon hunt is developed in Visual Sudio 2017 by armedturret.

-MacOS testing is done by ZedLepping.
+MacOS testing is done by ZedLeppin.
+Note: MacOS is currently not supported but the could change

 The project is also occasionally tested with a Makefile using g++.